SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2017.md

 As the Development Team[ScrumTeam,Developers] works, it keeps the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] in mind.
 In order to satisfy the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal], it implements functionality and technology.
-If the work turns out to be different than the Development Team[ScrumTeam,Developers] expected, they collaborate with the Product Owner[ScrumTeam,ProductOwner] to negotiate the scope of Sprint Backlog[ScrumArtifacts,SprintBacklog] within the Sprint[ScrumEvents,Sprint].
+If the work turns out to be different than the Development Team[ScrumTeam,Developers] expected, they collaborate with the Product Owner[ScrumTeam,ProductOwner] to negotiate[EmpiricalScrumPillars,Adaptation] the scope of Sprint Backlog[ScrumArtifacts,SprintBacklog] within the Sprint[ScrumEvents,Sprint].

 ## Daily Scrum[ScrumEvents,DailyScrum]